aakash988/citibike-app/README.md

 **Example**:

-Retrieving information about stations that contain the string 'Franklin' in station name, address 1, or address 2:
+Retrieving information about stations that contain the string 'Franklin' in stationName or stAddress1:

 <img src = "images/getstationssearchstring.png">